 She also toured Java and Sumatra and developed a presence in the Nordic region with a tour of Norway, Sweden and Finland.
 In May 1918 Goodson claimed to become the first woman to give a Recital at the Albert Hall, London, playing a Chopin programme on behalf of the Kensington War Hospital Supply Depot.
 The Pall Mall Gazette noted: “Her reception was extraordinarily enthusiastic and the stage was literally inundated with bouquets.”

 Goodson married composer Arthur Hinton in 1903 after they had met in Vienna.
 Her international presence remained dominant throughout the 1920s and 1930s.
 The latter decade also brought with it Goodson’s first experience playing with the conductor Sir Thomas Beecham, in 1931.
-The two maintained a lasting professional relationship, based on a mutual appreciation.
+The two maintained a lasting professional relationship.

 The Second World War interrupted Goodson’s later career, during which she experienced the destruction of her London home in the Blitz, followed shortly by the death of her husband and then further extensive bomb damage to her country home.
 Nevertheless, in in 1944-1945 she returned to the piano to play with the conductors Sir Adrian Boult, Sir Henry Wood and Basil Cameron.